 Table of Contents

-Every garden variety coding bootcamp out there will tell you that learning to code can be as easy as pie, if you only signed up for their program.
+Every garden-variety coding bootcamp out there will tell you that learning to code can be as easy as pie if you only signed up for their program.
 However, as anyone who has ever tried to learn programming will tell you, the truth is that it is anything but easy.

-1. How to Set Up a Routine
+How to Set Up a Routine

 Learning to code is like learning a new language.
 Instead of translating between two human languages, you are acting as a translator between humans and machines.
-The machine here only speaks binary, which is a just a bunch of zeros and ones, and it is up to you as a programmer to write code successfully translates into binary language for the computer to understand.
+The machine here only speaks binary, which is just a bunch of zeros and ones, and it is up to you as a programmer to write code that successfully translates into binary language for the computer to understand.

-Any language student will tell you the key to mastering a language is through practice, and the best way to practice regularly is to have a routine.
-Whether daily, weekly, or even monthly, taking the first step to schedule regular practice sessions will ensure you are on the right path to mastering computer programming.
+Any language student will tell you that the key to mastering a language is through practice, and the best way to practice regularly is to have a routine.
+Whether daily, weekly, or even monthly, taking the first step to scheduling regular practice sessions will ensure you are on the right path to mastering computer programming.

-2. How to Find Good Resources
+How to Find Good Resources

 For the same reason people flock to Ivy League universities, finding the right resources to help you with your coding journey might make all the difference between a successful learning experience and one that is disappointing.

 Luckily, living in the era of the great wide web, you can access many programs at your fingertips.
 Some of these programs are free and available to everyone with an internet connection, while others are paid programs that allow you to earn credentials at completion.
-Some courses might be prerecorded while others might have a live instructor teaching you over regular webinars.
+Some courses might be prerecorded, while others might have a live instructor teaching you over regular webinars.

-3. How to Build a Like-Minded Community
+How to Find a Like-Minded Community

-4. How to Set Realistic Goals
+How to Set Realistic Goals

 Additionally, when you are a young twenty-something in college, your life is structured by set blocks of classes and deadlines.
-When you leave, you are on your own and it is up to you to balance your life responsibilities such as your job or kids with learning how to code.
+When you leave, you are on your own, and it is up to you to balance your life responsibilities, such as your job or kids, with learning how to code.
 Therefore, knowing how to manage your time and setting realistic goals can be just as important as understanding that new concept from class.

 How to Find a Mentor

 Having a mentor is another good way to keep you on track.
-These are people who inspire you or guide you in life and can be older with more life experience or know more about the topic you are trying to master.
+These are people who inspire you or guide you in life and can be older with more life experience, or know more about the topic you are trying to master.
 They can be found in and around your local community or online.

 No matter what happens in your coding journey, it’s important to remember that you don’t have to be the next Mark Zuckerberg.
-You don’t have to code your way to end world poverty or discover a cure for cancer either.
+You don’t have to code your way to end world poverty, or discover a cure for cancer either.
 All I'm saying is that it’s natural to set big goals and lose interest when you realize you are far from reaching them.

 Rome wasn’t built in a day, and neither was Facebook.
-Mark Zuckerberg started coding at the tender age of twelve, and it took him years of practice and a private tutor before he created Facebook.
+Mark Zuckerberg started coding at the tender age of 12, and it took him years of practice and a private tutor before he created Facebook.
 Similarly, if you set small and attainable goals and work hard to achieve them – you will be successful.

 Are You Ready to Learn To Code?